Pressure closed loop

 The FPGA (Field-Programmable Gate Array technologies) used in the CP05x KEBA controllers form the basis for the implementation of highly efficient control concepts directly in the controller hardware.
 This means less demand on the software, and the necessary modules are implemented in the hardware with top efficiency.

 Especially when considering electric injection molding machines, it has been the state-of-art closed-loop control practice since a few years to connect the inject pressure sensor directly as well as the 3rd party drives with EtherCat (e.g. with 500 µs) to the PLC in order to achieve the fastest and most accurate control using predictive feed-forward technologies.
-The results are generally satisfying, it usually takes 3 cycle tics (each ca. 500 µs long) from reading the sensor data, through calculation, to sending the output to the drive, amounting in ca. 1,5 ms. However, the “times are changing”.
+The results are generally satisfying, it usually takes 3 cycles (each 500 µs long) from reading the sensor data, through calculation, to sending the output to the drive, amounting in 1,5 ms. However, the “times are changing”.

 KeDrive D3 - The new benchmark in control technology for high-end requirements